-Common units offered by us 5,000,000 common units.
+4,400,000 common units.

-5,750,000 common units if the underwriters exercise their option to purchase an additional

-750,000 common units in full.
+5,060,000 common units if the underwriters exercise their option to purchase an additional 660,000 common units in full.

-Units outstanding before this offering 54,460,549 common units.
+60,210,549 common units.

-Units outstanding after this offering 59,460,549 common units if the underwriters do not exercise their option to purchase additional common units and 60,210,549 if the underwriters exercise their option to purchase additional common units in full.
+64,610,549 common units if the underwriters do not exercise their option to purchase up to an additional common units and 65,270,549 if the underwriters exercise their option to purchase additional common units in full.

-Use of proceeds We intend to use the net proceeds from this offering of approximately \$251.2 million (after deducting underwriting discounts and commissions and estimated offering expenses), together with the related capital contribution of our general partner, for general partnership purposes, including potential future acquisitions and growth capital expenditures.
+We intend to use the net proceeds from this offering of approximately \$240.4 (after deducting underwriting discounts and commissions and estimated offering expenses), together with the related capital contribution of our general partner, for general partnership purposes, including potential future acquisitions and growth capital expenditures.
 Pending the use of the proceeds for other purposes, we intend to apply some or all of the net proceeds to reduce outstanding borrowings under our revolving credit facility.
-Please read "Use of Proceeds" in this prospectus supplement.
+Please read "Use of Proceeds."